anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 # Overview

 ## Challenges

-BRSKI is a protocol with several current variations of aspects of the protocol.
-These variations exist to best serve different use-cases, product development and solution deployment preferences.
-Additional/new use-case preferences may prefer even further variations.
-All these current and future variations introduce challenges with interoperability, that the mechanisms defined in this document intent to help sove.
-These challenges are as follows.
+BRKI was designed to support multi-vendor deployments ideally with zero additional provisioning in the network just to support BRSKI.
+In recent years, multiple variations of the BRSKI protocol where specified, sich as {{BRSKI-PRM}},
+{{BRSKI-AE}}, {{cBRSKI}} and {{cPROXY}}; within these documents that are multiple options that need to be supported by all BRSKI entities involved in a BRSKI enrollment, such as pledge, proxy and registrar.

+1. Assume for example a registrar from vendor A is deployed in an enterprise network or manufacturing plant to support a variety of pledges from an ecosystem of vendors all using the vendor A registrar, and a particular subset of BRSKI protocol variations.
+   Later, it becomes necessary to also deploy various pledges from a different ecosystem.
+   Vendor B provides a registrar for this ecosystem, but they do use some slight variation of BRSKI.
+Now the proxies deployed through either the A or B ecosystem discover either registrars A or B and randomnly pick one.
+And in case they pick the wrong registrar, enrollment for the pledge will fail because the proxy variation of BRSKI is not compatible with the variation(s) supported by the choosen registrar.

+   Now the proxy implementations coming either from A or B start to fix up the issue by introducing some proprietary extension to only discover "their" type of registrar.
+   Now a pledge from the A ecosystem can only be enrolled behind an A proxy and a B pledge only behind a B proxy.
+The network operator now falls into the next trap: It is not possible anymore to have networks where both A and B pledges can be enrolled, because it is physcially not possible or financially feasible to deploy both A and B proxies.
+   Or if they are deployed, pledges would only randomnly pick the right pledge.

+2. Some use-case community wants to introduce a new variation aspect, such as introducing a new encoding method for the message exchanges or a different certificate enrollment protocol.
+But now this aspect can be combined with any possible other aspect of BRSKI.
+   And without appropriate planning upfront this ends up in more chaos of ad-hoc definition every time some ecosystem prefers one specific variation of options.

+3. As if variations where not difficult enough, networks may only support one specific autodiscovery protocol, and specific variations did not bother to define how their variation of BRSKI could be discovered by another discovery protocol mechanism.
+   So that variation then invents yet another one-off way to discover its variation in this new type of discover method in this now more important type of networks.

+The following sub-sections attempt to more formally describe the different challenges in a technically more precise language.

 ### Signaling BRSKI variation for responder selection.

-When an initiator such as a Join Proxy or BRSKI pledge uses a mechanism such as
+When an initiator uses a discovery mechanism such as {{DNS-SD}}
-{{DNS-SD}} to discover an instance of a role it intends to connect to, such as a registrar, it may discover more than one such instance.

-When an initiator uses a discovery mechanism such as {{DNS-SD}} to discover an instance of the BRSKI role that it intends to connect to, it may discover more than one such instance.
+to discover an instance of the service that it intends to connect to, it may discover more than one such instance.

-FOr example, BRSKI pledges want to discover Join Proxies or registrars.
+For example, BRSKI pledges want to discover Join Proxies or registrars.
 In the presence of variations of the BRSKI mechanisms that impact interoperability, performance or security, not all discovered instances may support exactly what the initiator needs to achieve interoperability or they may not provide the best desired metric.
-To support choosing an interoperable/best responder, the service announcement mechanism needs to carry the necessary additional information beside the service name that indicates the service/role of the responder.
+To support choosing the best interoperable responder, the discovery mechanism needs to carry the necessary additional information beside the service name that indicates the service/role of the responder.

 ### Consistent support for variations across different discovery mechanisms.

 Different BRSKI deployments may prefer different discovery mechanisms, such as {{DNS-SD}}, {{GRASP}},
 {{CORE-LF}} or others.
 Any variation in discovery already defined for one discovery mechanism usually has to be re-specified individually for every other discovery mechanism.
-This make it often cumbersome to select the preferred discovery mechanism for a specific type of deployment, because such additional specification work can take a long time.
+This makes it often cumbersome to select the preferred discovery mechanism for a specific type of deployment, because such additional specification work can take a long time.
 Indepedent specification of variations for different discovery mechanisms can also easily lead to inconsistencies and hence the inability to equally support all variations across all discovery mechanisms.

 ### Variation agnostic support for Join Proxies

+Pledges or Agents often need to connect to a registrar that supports the variation of BRSKI supported by the pledge or Agent via a Join Proxy.
+The Join Proxy needs to discover registrars and the variations they support and then announce themselves to pledges or Agents accordingly so that when the pledge or Agent connects to the Proxy that it will connect it to the right registrar.

 This document defines variations so that Join Proxies can be implemented and operated agnostic of variations: When a Join Proxy supports one variation for a particular IP version and transport